Lincoln, Nebraska: Climate

-Located in the Great Plains far from the moderating influence of mountains or large bodies of water, Lincoln has a highly variable four season humid continental climate (Köppen Dfa, Trewartha Dcao): winters are cold and summers are hot.
-With little precipitation during winter, precipitation is concentrated in the warmer months, when thunderstorms frequently roll in, often producing tornadoes.
-Snow averages 26.0 in per season but seasonal accumulation has ranged from 7.2 in in 1967–1968 to 55.5 in in 2018–2019.
-Snow tends to fall in light amounts, though blizzards are possible.
+Located in the Great Plains, far from the moderating influences of mountains and large bodies of water, Lincoln has a highly variable four season humid continental climate (Köppen Dfa, Trewartha Dcao): Winters are cold; summers are hot and humid.
+With little wet precipitation during the winter, precipitation is instead concentrated during the warmer months.
+When thunderstorms do transverse, occasional tornadoes are produced.
+Snow averages 26.0 in per season, but seasonal accumulations have ranged from 7.2 in in 1967–1968 to 55.5 in in 2018–2019.
+Snow tends to fall in lighter amounts, though variable and blizzards are possible.
 There is an average of 38 days with a snow depth of 1 in or more.
-The average window for freezing temperatures is October 7 thru April 25, allowing a growing season of 164 days.
+The average window for freezing temperatures is from October 7 through April 25, allowing for a growing season of 164 days.

-The monthly daily average temperature ranges from 25.0 °F in January to 78.1 °F in July.
-However, the city is subject both to episodes of bitter cold in winter and heat waves during summer, with 10.1 nights of 0 °F or lower lows, 41.8 days of 90 °F+ highs, and 3.5 days of 100 °F+ highs.
+The monthly daily average temperature range is from 25.0 °F in January to 78.1 °F in July.
+However, the city is subject to episodes of bitter cold during the winter and heat waves in the summer, with 10.1 nights of 0 °F or lower for lows, 41.8 days of 90 °F+ and 3.5 days of 100 °F+ for highs.
 The city straddles the boundary of USDA Plant Hardiness Zones 5b and 6a.
-Temperature extremes have ranged from −33 °F on January 12, 1974, up to 115 °F on July 25, 1936.
+Temperature extremes have ranged from −33 °F on January 12, 1974, to 115 °F on July 25, 1936.
 Readings as high as 105 °F or as low as −20 °F occur somewhat rarely; the last occurrence of each was August 24, 2023 and February 16, 2021.
-The second lowest temperature ever recorded in Lincoln was -31 F on February 16, 2021, which broke the monthly record of -26 F last set a day earlier.
-It occurred during the wider February 13–17, 2021 North American winter storm, which impacted the Midwestern and Northeastern United States as a whole.
+The second lowest temperature ever recorded in Lincoln was -31 F on February 16, 2021, which broke the monthly record of -26 F set a day earlier.
+It occurred during the wider February 13–17, 2021 North American winter storm, which impacted the Great Plains, Midwestern and Northeastern United States as a whole.

+On May 5, 2019, an EF2 tornado hit parts of western Lincoln, although no major injuries occurred.
+On April 26, 2024, a stronger EF3 tornado destroyed the Garner Industries building in northeast Lincoln, causing three injuries.
+However, in recent years with the changing climate, severe hail and windstorms have become increasingly more common.
 Based on 30-year averages obtained from NOAA's National Climatic Data Center for December, January and February, the Weather Channel ranked Lincoln the seventh-coldest major U.S. city in a 2014 article.
 In 2014, the Lincoln-Beatrice area was among the "Cleanest U.S. Cities for Ozone Air Pollution" in the American Lung Association's "State of the Air 2014" report.

-On May 5, 2019, an EF2 tornado hit parts of western Lincoln, although no major injuries occurred.
-However, on April 26, 2024, a stronger EF3 tornado destroyed the Garner Industries building in northeast Lincoln, causing three injuries.